dossj88/studious-engine/README.md

   ```
   npm run start
   ```

-## Usage
+---
 ## Usage
 Please see the screenshots for an example.

   ### Features and Functionalities

   This application is developed to allow users to create notes or code snippets with or without an internet connection, so users can reliably retrieve them   for later use.
 It follows the features and functionalities required in the Assignment's README:

   1. When the user opens the application in the user's editor, the user will see a client server folder structure.

   2. When the user runs `npm run start` from the root directory, the application starts up the backend and serve the client.

   3. When the user runs the text editor application from my terminal, the user will find that the application's JavaScript files have been bundled using        webpack.

   4. When the user runs the webpack plugins, the user will find a generated HTML file, service worker, and a manifest file.